Thailand Food Guide – How to Eat and Order Like a Local Thai

 Besides tom yum gung this is another popular Thai dish found in most major cities around the world.
 Pad Thai with fresh shrimp.

-The ingredients are simple, pre-cooked vermicelli rice noodles, tofu, dried shrimps, egg, bean sprouts, tamarind and soy sauce are all tossed in a hot wok for a quick flash fry.
+The ingredients are simple, pre-cooked vermicelli rice noodles, tofu, dried shrimp, egg, bean sprouts, tamarind, and soy sauce are all tossed in a hot wok for a quick flash fry.

 The Wayfaring Soul Tip #186 – It’s important to know, especially if you love fresh shrimp, that there’s Pad Thai and there’s Pad Thai with fresh shrimp.

-An ingredient of regular Pad Thai are small dried shrimps.
-So if you want fresh shrimps added to your Pad Thai you have to specifically ask for “gung sot” กุ้งสด or point it out on the menu.
+An ingredient of regular Pad Thai is small dried shrimp.
+So if you want fresh shrimp added to your Pad Thai you have to specifically ask for “gung sot” กุ้งสด or point it out on the menu.

-If you ask to omit the dried shrimps, egg and ask for more tofu you’ll have a vegetarian option.
+If you ask to omit the dried shrimp, and egg and ask for more tofu you’ll have a vegetarian option.

-A common misconception is that there’s always fresh shrimps in an order of Pad Thai.
+A common misconception is that there’s always fresh shrimp in an order of Pad Thai.

 5. Pad See Eew (ผัดซีอิ๊ว) – Stir Fried Broad Flat Rice Noodles